 You know how people say that men are ALWAYS objectifying women?
 Well, they are.
 However, women do it too.
-From their lips, nips and hips to their toe tips, a gal will eyeball a woman as collection of body parts nearly as readily as a man, per a new study published in Science Daily (originally in the European Journal of Social Psychology).
+From their lips, nips and hips to their toe tips, a gal will eyeball a woman as collection of body parts nearly as readily as a man, per a study published in Science Daily.

-Scientists were excited because, and I'm paraphrasing, they only thought people objectified hot chicks, but this proves that we objectify all women.
-They were also amped that women do as much objectifying of women as men do.
-They could have proved that last point by watching Cinemax after 11 p.m.
+Scientists were excited because, and I'm paraphrasing, they only thought people objectified hot chicks, but this proves that we objectify ALL women.
+They were also pumped that women do just as much objectifying of women as men do (They could have proved that last point by watching Cinemax after 11 p.m.).

-Says Sarah Gervais, the study's lead author: "We can't just pin this on the men.
-Women are perceiving women this way, too," Gervais said.
-"It could be related to different motives.
-Men might be doing it because they're interested in potential mates, while women may do it as more of a comparison with themselves.
+"It could be related to different motives — men might be doing it because they're interested in potential mates, while women may do it as more of a comparison with themselves.
 But what we do know is that they're both doing it."

 There is hope, however.
 Scientists, being a vague, secretive lot, say a "manipulation" in the mind can be made for men and women to view women as forests rather than trees: "Our findings suggest people fundamentally process women and men differently, but we are also showing that a very simple manipulation counteracts this effect, and perceivers can be prompted to see women globally, just as they do men," Gervais said.